azot-dev/cortex/packages/doc/docs/Tutorials/api.md

     </CortexProvider>
 ```

-The behavior of `FakeApiAdapter` will be the same as `RealApiAdapter` but is using fake hardcoded data (Simpson images here), we don't use any backend here
+The behavior of `FakeApiAdapter` will be the same as `RealApiAdapter` but is using fake hardcoded data (Simpson images here), we don't use any backend here, when the backend routes are ready, we just have to plug the new adapter to our app.